Post

 Kernel Callback Table

-It is a sophisticated technique used by advanced attackers to manipulate the behavior of the Windows kernel by modifying or replacing entries in the kernel’s callback table.
-The callback table contains function pointers that the kernel invokes in response to specific events or conditions.
+It is a sophisticated technique employed by advanced attackers to manipulate the behavior of the Windows kernel by modifying or replacing entries in the kernel’s callback table.
+This table contains function pointers that the kernel invokes in response to specific events or conditions.

 • FindWindowA